An Illuminated History of the Asian Classics Input Project

-Agreement concluded with the National Library of Mongolia to catalog, scan, and preserve a treasure trove of an estimated 200,000 ancient Tibetan manuscripts.
+Agreement concluded with the National Library of Mongolia to catalog, scan, and preserve a treasure trove of an estimated 200,000 ancient Western Chinese manuscripts.

 Xerox Corporation selects ACIP as one of the three best-run projects of its kind in the world, and commissions a brief documentary of the Project from Walter Cronkite’s firm, to be shown during Xerox executive trainings.
 The film, “Share the Knowledge,” also receives multiple airings on The Learning Channel.

 ACIP interim release entitled “Woodblock to Laser” on a completely new technology, implemented with the help of Hewlett Packard, called the CD-ROM.
 Not many users know what a CD is, and ACIP has to help them acquire CD drives to read the disks!

 Microlytics Software Corporation, leaving the computer business, gives ACIP permission to continue developing its Gofer search engine to give its users advanced searching capabilities when using the ACIP text database.
 This development continues to the present day, under the direction of Ted Lemon, an extraordinarily gifted American programmer.
 Gofer is extremely fast, because ACIP data has always been input using ASCII characters—the basic letters found inside all computers; which makes for compact, precise, and future-proofed data.